giridhar122/giridhar122/README.md

 * 🎓 Pursuing B.Tech in Computer Science and Engineering
 * 🤖 Focused on Machine Learning, Natural Language Processing (NLP), and Predictive Analytics.
 * 🧠 Interested in developing and deploying AI-driven applications that solve real-world problems.
-* 🚀 Actively seeking Full-time roles in Software Development, AI/ML Engineering,or Data Science.
+* 🚀 Actively seeking Full-time roles in Software Development,AI/ML Engineering,or Data Science.

 ---